-- 50. In the Virginia Department of Education presentation, the director described the SEA as "students coming together in this forum." - 51.
-In a letter to parents from an LCPS high school announcing the SEA program, the high school's equity team says "[t]he goal is to provide a forum to amplify the voices of Students of Color and those who have experienced or witnessed injustices, marginalization, or discrimination." - 52.
-The Plaintiffs' children would not have qualified for the SEA program as originally conceived or practically implemented. - 53.
-The Plaintiffs' children hold views about important public issues that they believe conflict with LCPS's definition of social justice. - 54.
-Plaintiffs are aware that in other school settings nationwide, "bias incident" response or disciplinary systems have been invoked against students based on similarly worded standards for wearing clothing supporting President Trump, saying "Make America Great Again," or celebrating the Second Amendment. - 55.
-Plaintiffs are concerned that if their students share their views about political or social issues, including those touching on religion, race, and human sexuality, they will be reported and investigated for "bias incidents."
-They fear such a report, investigation, or public disclosure could negatively impact their standing in the school community and ruin their children's college or career prospects.
+- 56. LCPS already has in place a robust policy against bullying and cyberbullying, LCPS Policy 8250.
+As part of its Action Plan, LCPS has also adopted a "LCPS Protocol for Responding to Racial Slurs and Hate Speech in Schools."
+LCPS's equity office emphasizes in its messages about the bias response system, "Students should still report discipline incidents to a trusted adult or members of the administrative team."
+Thus, the bias reporting system functions alongside and in conjunction with the disciplinary system. - 57.
+In the Virginia Department of Education presentation, the director described the SEA as "students coming together in this forum." - 58.
+In a letter to parents from an LCPS high school announcing the SEA program, the high school's equity team says "[t]he goal is to provide a forum to amplify the voices of Students of Color and those who have experienced or witnessed injustices, marginalization, or discrimination." - 59.
+The Plaintiffs' children would not have qualified for the SEA program as originally conceived or practically implemented. - 60.
+The Plaintiffs' children hold views about important public issues that they believe conflict with LCPS's definition of social justice. - 61.
+The Plaintiffs' and their children are opposed to the ideology known as Critical Race Theory ("CRT"), which teaches that white people are evil or oppressors and that our nation's institutions are inherently racist.
+Instead, they believe that everyone is equal and that we should strive for a color blind society.
+Indeed, the Plaintiffs' have taught their children to treat everyone with respect and dignity regardless of their race.
+They have also taught them that each individual is unique and special, and that we should consider others not based on the color of their skin but the content of their character.

-56. An LCPS school district spokesperson told a newspaper, "The specific reason behind this action step is to utilize it as a means to amplify and elevate student voice."
+- 62. The Plaintiffs' children wish to speak out on CRT, race, and gender identity, and other controversial political issues within the LCPS community.
+The Plaintiffs encourage and teach their children to share their views on these subjects with their peers. - 63.
+But the views of the Plaintiffs and their children on these subjects are often not shared by other residents or young people in Loudoun County.
+Indeed, when others have shared views similar to the Plaintiffs and their children on CRT, race, gender identify, and other controversial political issues, that speech has prompted vitriolic, threatening, and persecutorial responses from others in Loudoun County, including within the LCPS community. - 64.
+Plaintiffs are aware that in other school settings nationwide, "bias incident" response or disciplinary systems have been invoked against students based on similarly worded standards for wearing clothing supporting President Trump, saying "Make America Great Again," or celebrating the Second Amendment. - 65.
+Plaintiffs are concerned that if their students share their views about political or social issues, including those touching on CRT, religion, race, human sexuality, and other controversial political issues, they will be reported and investigated for "bias incidents."
+They fear such a report, investigation, public disclosure, could negatively impact their students' standing in the school community and ruin their college or career prospects. - 66.
+An LCPS school district spokesperson told a newspaper, "The specific reason behind this action step is to utilize it as a means to amplify and elevate student voice."
 Yet it will have the opposite effect: rather than amplifying or elevating student voices, it will chill them by creating a process for anonymously ratting out classmates for anything anyone finds offensive, with no burdens of proof or due process protections.
 It is a heckler's veto in a kangaroo court.